 Ralph Multer, the aforementioned World War II U.S. Navy Gunner's Mate 3rd Class, died September 30, 1982 at age 57, years after ending his job relationship with the Timken Company.
 Twenty-seven years following his death, in 2009, Multer's one time wife passed.
 Prior to her death, in the early-to-mid 1990s, Dr. Irena McCammon Scott, previously with the Battelle Memorial Institute and the U.S. Defense Intelligence Agency, along with UFOlogist William E. Jones, while in pursuit of another story, interviewed her.
 The basis for the Scott and Jones interview emanated from the discovery of a previously unknown connection that inadvertently came to light between the events at Roswell and the former sailor and Timken employee, Ralph A. Multer, the results of which were published in a co-authored article about Multer in the Summer 1994 issue of the Ohio UFO Notebook.

-According to how Scott and Jones have presented it, in the summer of 1947, possibly August or September, Multer, as a truck driver for Timken, was dispatched by the company along with two other drivers to 'pick up loads at the railroad yard.'
+According to how Scott and Jones have presented it, in the summer of 1947, possibly August or September, Multer, as a truck driver for Timken, was dispatched by the company in Canton, Ohio along with two other drivers to 'pick up loads at the railroad yard.'
 When they arrived at the 'railroad yard' already waiting and NOT on rail cars at all were three flatbed trucks each carrying a load with each load covered with canvas.
 The convoy of trucks was escorted by their own security, what has been described as 'officials' of some type.
 Multer asked about the loads and has always said he was told flat out without hesitation that they were parts of a flying saucer recovered in New Mexico.

 The material being carried apparently came up from Wright-Patterson where much of it had been put through a series of tests without the results sought being fruitful, primarily because the material being tested was able to withstand the tests from the equipment they had available to them.
 The Timken Company got involved because the strength and durability of the material being hauled was to be tested in a super-hot Timken furnace.
 Sundi Multer-Lingle, Multer's daughter, is quoted by Scott and Jones as saying, speaking, it is presumed, of her dad and the two other truck drivers: